rule

 Text 11

-Great masses of clouds will rain for a hundred years with torrents massive as elephant trunks and because of that will everything be inundated.
+Great masses of clouds will rain for a hundred years with torrents massive as elephant trunks because of which the universe will submerge.
+(Vedabase)

 Text 12